Abishek-Suresh/Abishek-Suresh/README.md

 - 👋 Hi, I’m @Abishek-S
 - 👀 I’m interested in Data analytics,Data Science and building chatbots
 - 🌱 I’m currently learning ML and DL
-- 💞️ I’m looking to collaborate on cool projects which involves ML
+- 💞️ I’m looking to collaborate on cool projects which involves ML and python development
 - 📫 How to reach me : https://www.linkedin.com/in/abishek-s-81001/

 <!---